AyanamiKaine/Ayanami-sTower/stella_sockets_lib/README.md

 ## Features

-- Socket Creation: Easily create sockets of various types: Pair, Pull, Push, Request, Response
+- Socket Creation: Easily create sockets of various types: Pair, Pull, Push, Request, Response, Publish, Subscribe
 - Connection and Binding: Connect to remote addresses as a client or bind to local addresses as a server.
 - Send and Receive: Send and receive string messages effortlessly.
 - Memory Management: Automatic freeing of received messages to avoid memory leaks.